influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/eventSource.md

 withAnnotations(annotations)
 ```

-Annotations is an unstructured key value map stored with a resource that may be set by external tools to store and retrieve arbitrary metadata.
+"Annotations is an unstructured key value map stored with a resource that may be set by external tools to store and retrieve arbitrary metadata.
 They are not queryable and should be preserved when modifying objects.
-More info: http://kubernetes.io/docs/user-guide/annotations
+More info: http://kubernetes.io/docs/user-guide/annotations"

 ### fn metadata.withAnnotationsMixin